- • Quickstart

 Parent side of our One-to-one relation

 lazy = true can be recommended for the vast majority of cases.
 Unlike JPA, where the initial data is loaded with a join, a new query against MongoDB is always necessary to resolve the relation.
-This can be done only when the linked document is actually accessed.
+Doing this only when the linked document is actually accessed can potentially save the additional query.

 Bootify can be used to define a Spring Boot application for MongoDB with custom documents and relations.
 For this purpose